-All modules include two case studies.
+All modules except the fifth include two case studies.
 The first for each module is more quantitative, and answers to the case questions must be prepared and submitted individually (though you are welcome to discuss the case and potential solutions with other students).
-The second for each module is more qualitative, and answers to the case questions must be submitted with your groups.
-You can find the Harvard Business case and reading pack here: https://hbsp.harvard.edu/import/807282.
+The second for each module is more qualitative.
+You will not submit answers to these questions, but class conversations will largely revolve around these cases, so you should be prepared to discuss.
+Most cases are prepared by UW Foster faculty, but a couple are from Harvard Business School.
+You can find the course pack here: https://hbsp.harvard.edu/import/916653.